 Edward Mazria, CEO and Founder of Architecture 2030

-The five Jury members selected for the INNOVATION 2030 student design competition are accomplished leaders in architectural design, education, and professional practice:
+The five Jury members selected for the INNOVATION 2030/COTE Top Ten for Students design competition are accomplished leaders in architectural design, education, and professional practice:

 - Jeanne Gang, Studio Gang

 - Ted Hyman, ZGF Architects

 - Tom Fisher, University of Minnesota

 - Karin Bjorkman, Nola | Van Puersem Architects

 Ten winning student projects will be awarded $2,000 each and recognized in architectural press and at the A’18 (AIA Conference on Architecture 2018) in New York City, and each student from a winning project team (1 to 3 students per team) will be offered a paid summer internship at a leading design firm in the U.S. or Canada.

 Design studio faculty sponsors of the winning projects will be recognized for their leadership and innovative design instruction, awarded $2,000, and invited to participate in the Design Futures Council 2018 Leadership Forum on Design Education in New York City, just prior to A’18.

 Top design firms offering one or more summer internships include the following, with more firms signing up every week: